munificent/craftinginterpreters/book/statements-and-state.md

 ### Parsing variables

-Before we can start parsing the new syntax, we need to shift around a little code to make room for the new `declaration` rule in the grammar.
+Before we parse the new statement syntax, we need to shift around some code to make room for the new `declaration` rule in the grammar.
 The grammar for the top level of a program is now a list of declarations, so the entrypoint method to the parser becomes:

 ^code parse-declaration (3 before, 4 after)